MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 :class: key

 * Git provides a way to track changes in your project.
-* Git is a software for version control, and is separate from GitHub.
+* Git is a software for version control and is separate from GitHub.
 ````